Klimpsch/linux_config/README.md

-# Dotfiles, and Scripts
+# Dotfiles and Scripts

-Copy of my dotfiles and scripts used on my main machine.
+Copy of dotfiles and scripts used on my main machine.

 ## Programs used